Author

 Joseph Sewall

 Joseph Sewall (1688–1769) was a prominent New England Congregationalist minister and theologian whose pastoral leadership at the Old South Church in Boston positioned him as a significant voice in early eighteenth-century American Protestantism.
-His theological writings, including *The Rulers Must Be Just*, engaged with contemporary debates regarding civil authority, moral governance, and the relationship between religious and secular power during a period of increasing colonial political consciousness.
-Sewall's work exemplified the intellectual rigor of colonial New England divinity while addressing the practical concerns of a society navigating questions of authority and social order in the decades preceding the American Revolution.
+His theological writings, including *The Rulers Must Be Just*, engaged with contemporary debates regarding the moral obligations of civil magistrates and the relationship between religious and secular authority during a period of increasing colonial self-consciousness.
+Sewall's work contributed to the intellectual foundations of American religious thought by articulating Puritan principles of covenant theology in response to the political and ecclesiastical challenges of his era.

 Works in the Library